-CD Projekt Red has plans for "more than one" new 'The Witcher' game
+CD Projekt has plans for "more than one" new 'The Witcher' game

-CD Projekt Red has confirmed it’s already “thinking about” new The Witcher games beyond the next instalment.
+CD Projekt has confirmed it’s already “thinking about” new The Witcher games beyond the next instalment.

 Development on The Witcher 4 was announced earlier this year, where it was described as being the start of a “new saga” for the franchise.

-Asked to elaborate on the company’s use of the word “saga” during their latest earnings call on Wednesday (September 7), CD Projekt Red president Adam Kiciński said: “We said that there’ll be a new saga, but of course now we are pre-producing the first game of this saga.
+Asked to elaborate on the company’s use of the word “saga” during their latest earnings call on Wednesday (September 7), CD Projekt president Adam Kiciński said: “We said that there’ll be a new saga, but of course now we are pre-producing the first game of this saga.

 “But we have in mind more than one.
 So like the first saga was three games, so now we’re thinking about more than one game.
 We are in pre-production on the first game from the second Witcher saga.”